Find Your Perfect School

 - family development,

 - and community development.

 Regardless of the track and the mode of delivery (classroom or online), most, if not all, HFDS programs will require a practicum to culminate the degree.

 THE THREE BEST SCHOOLS FOR AN ONLINE HUMAN AND FAMILY DEVELOPMENT DEGREE

 : 2905 Old Main Hill, Logan, UT 84322-2905

 Utah State University (USU) offers the online HDFS program through two tracks or specializations: the Family and Community Service track and the Human Development Lifespan track.

 The HDFS program at USU requires 120 credit units for graduation.
-The cost of attendance is $332.83 per credit unit for residents and $369 per credit unit for non-residents.
-Other fees may apply.
 The program takes up to four years, applicable to transfer students with accepted outside credentials.